Sensory & Calming8 min readUpdated 2026-07-11

 • Weighted lap pad

-• One fidget bin
+• One small fidget bin

 • Noise-reduction headphones